mvemjsun/Xcode83/README.md

 # Sample XCode project demonstrating new UITesting features in XCode 8.3

 The sample app is a very simple app that demonstrates some of the interesting new features of the XCode 8.3 UI testing API.
-The app screen loads 1 lable whose text changes asunchronously to simulate a detal.
-There are 2 text fields one to enter a 3 leter country code and one that displays its name.
-There is a text view to display any error message and finally a button.
+The app screen loads 1 lable whose text changes asunchronously to simulate a delay.
+There are 2 text fields , one to enter a 3 letter country code and another that displays its name.
+There is a text view to display informational message and finally a button.
 The API http://services.groupkt.com/country/get/iso3code is used to retrieve country code info.

 ## Siri Service